-• Homeland Security Grant Program - The Department of Homeland Security through the Mid-America Regional Council provides equipment to directly sustain the Regional Tactical/EOD Team.
+• Homeland Security Grant Program - The Department of Homeland Security through the Mid-America Regional Council provides federal funds for training, equipment, and supplies to directly sustain the Regional Tactical/EOD Team and Bomb and Arson.

-• Homeland Security Grant Program - The Department of Homeland Security through the Mid-America Regional Council provides equipment to directly sustain the Kansas City Regional Fusion Center.
+• Homeland Security Grant Program - The Department of Homeland Security through the Mid-America Regional Council provides federal funds for training, data services, subscriptions, and memberships to directly sustain the Kansas City Regional Fusion Center.

-• Federally Forfeited Property - This program consists of monetary instruments, hauling conveyances and other property submitted through the U.S. Department of Justice or U.S. Department of Treasury for forfeiture, either administratively or by means of criminal indictment
+• Federally Forfeited Property - This program consists of monetary instruments, hauling conveyances and other property submitted through the U.S. Department of Justice or U.S. Department of Treasury for forfeiture, either administratively or by means of criminal indictment.

-The Police Department of Kansas City, Missouri A Component Unit of the City of Kansas City, Missouri Schedule of Findings and Questioned Costs For the Year Ended April 30, 2022
+The Police Department of Kansas City, Missouri A Component Unit of the City of Kansas City, Missouri Schedule of Findings and Questioned Costs For the Year Ended April 30, 2025